nkevy/BingAutomation/README.md

 			contains source cpp files
 			Makefile
 	bin:
-		MAC:
+		UNIX:
-			contaitns Macos binaries
+			contaitns Unix build
-		Windows:
+		WINDOWS:
-			contains Windows binaries
+			contains Windows build

 Precondition: A Bing Webmaster account.

 Tool(s):
 --------
-1. BingAutoIndex: a tool to automate the submition of URLS to Bing Webmaster Index tool.
+bingdex, a tool to automate the submition of URLS to Bing Webmaster Index tool.
+Example usage:
+	$cd mywebsite
+	$bingdex
+	$[Succsess] A request to index html files has been sent to BingWebmaster.